Elinor Florence, Author

-Thousands of our furry and feathered friends performed valuable work during the war, while others simply provided love and comfort to servicemen while they were far from home, diverting their minds from the horrors of war.
+Thousands of wartime animals performed valuable work during the global conflict, while others provided comfort and joy to servicemen who were far from home.

 Beginning with one of the cutest photographs in history, Corporal Edward Burckhardt poses with the kitten that he said “captured” him on the battlefield of Iwo Jima.